 The shady mown area outside the Scouts’ property on the other side of the road looked like an ideal area for morning tea and further bird watching and chatting in comfort, so we spent some time there before heading off.

-Bird List (Thank you to Russell for compiling and Heidi for sending it to us)
+Thank you to Russell McG for compiling the list and Heidi for sending it to us.

 |2 Peaceful Doves||4 Rainbow Lorikeet|